CyVerse-learning-materials/container_camp_workshop_2018/getting_started/installation.rst

       - - `Download PuTTY <https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html>`_
         - `Download mobaXterm <https://mobaxterm.mobatek.net>`_
     * - Cyberduck
-      - Cyberduck is a third-party tool for uploading/downloading data to CyVerse.
+      - Cyberduck is a third-party tool for uploading/downloading data to CyVerse Data Store.
         Currently, this tool is available for Windows/MacOS only.
 You will need to download Cyberduck and the connection profile.
 We will go through configuration and installation at the workshop.